am3005/am3005/README.md

 To get in touch:
   - email me: aashim@umich.edu
-  - message me on LinkedIn!
+  - message me on LinkedIn: https://www.linkedin.com/in/aashi-mishra/

 <!--
 **am3005/am3005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.